bitwiseworks/cmake-os2/Help/command/target_link_libraries.rst

   the library instead of using the full path
   (e.g. ``/usr/lib/libfoo.so`` becomes ``-lfoo``).

+  The full path to the target's artifact will be quoted/escaped for the shell automatically.

 * **A full path to a library file**: The generated link line will normally preserve the full path to the file.
 The buildsystem will have a dependency to re-link ``<target>`` if the library file changes.